furkanakharman/cafemanagement/README.md

 + Create Customers.

-+ Lorem Ipsum.
++ Order Items from menu.

++ Check Servers' performance.

-+ Dolor
++ and many more.

 ## Installation

+Run ``` ./mvnw spring-boot:run ``` command in root directory of the project.

-Project should be deployed on a web server/servlet container.
+Project can also be deployed on a web server/servlet container.

 ## Usage